jbstks/CSCI3172-Assignments/A4_Joanna_Bistekos/README.txt

     Assignment 4 for CSCI 3172.
 This work is my own.

     Referenced two tutorials[1][2] to see how we can use classes in Angular, and a basis to the Todo app.
-Used the Bootstrap[3] framework and modified it to better suit my website as necessary.
+Used the Bootstrap[3] framework and modified it to better suit my stylistic needs as necessary.

+    This Todo app does:
+	(a) Contain the date it was added (current date).
+	(b) Have colour tagging (circle button next to x button).
+	(c) Allow you to add, update, and delete todos.
+	(d) Allow you to hide/show completed todos.
+	(e) Provides feedback when completing a todo.

 +-----------------------------------------------------------------------------+
 | INSTALLATION INSTRUCTIONS                                                   |
 +-----------------------------------------------------------------------------+

-    ( 1 )   Navigate to the `csci3172-a4` folder in your terminal of choice.
+    (1)	Navigate to the `csci3172-a4` folder in your terminal of choice.

-    ( 2 )   Run `ng serve -o` to load the development server.
+    (2)	Run `ng serve -o` to load the development server.
-        ( i )  `-o` will open up the website at `http://localhost:4200/` in your default browser.
+       	(a)  `-o` will open up the website at `http://localhost:4200/` in your default browser.
-        ( ii ) If ( i ) does not work, navigate to `http://localhost:4200/`,
-                in your browser of choice.
+       	(b)  If (a) does not work, navigate to `http://localhost:4200/`, in your browser of choice.

-    ( 3 )   ENJOY.
+    (3)	ENJOY.

 +-----------------------------------------------------------------------------+
 | ATTRIBUTIONS                                                                |